Yacht Design School's

 We see our mission as increasing the average level of knowledge of designers in the world by turning out the best trained yacht and small craft naval architects possible.
 In as deep and subtle a study as yacht and small craft naval architecture this really requires quite a lot of work even though the work is not particularly difficult.
 Traditionally training has not been as high quality as it can and should be.

 We do intend, at some point, to sell a two volume reference book which will contain all the basic formulas and methods required by a professional designer.
 However, even when that is available it will only be fully useful to someone who has studied yacht design in depth.
 Just looking up a formula will not give you the judgment to use it properly.
-Further understanding individual small parts of the subject may result in falling into error through not being able to integrate all the knowledge properly.
+Further, understanding individual small parts of the subject may result in falling into error through not being able to integrate all the knowledge properly.
 For instance people very often believe that a lower number of square feet of wetted surface between two boats will always result in less frictional drag.
 You need to study all the interrelated factors quite a bit before you find that actual area of wetted surface is pretty far down the list of factors that affect frictional resistance.

 In light of all this I’m afraid the only way to get all the lesson materials is to take the whole course.